AhmetRasB/AhmetRasB/README.md

 - 🌱 I’m currently learning **C#,Unity,Qt,Advanced C++,Blender**

 - 📫 How to reach me **ahmetrasimbayhan@gmail.com**
+- It was stolen due to the use of disposable mail in my account and the repos were deleted.
+Normally I had 32 repos and I will try to keep the repos up to date from 2023.
+I still keep my private repos private and I'm not one to share a lot of open source code.
+Stay tuned if you're interested in more of my open source code.

 <h3 align="left">Connect with me:</h3>
 <p align="left">